NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 The Awakened: This is the only exit.
 It hurts — because it names the waste.
 But it's the only position that lets you die as a human instead of a combatant.

 The mirror is clear.
-You can continue as a Knower — already right, already done, already dead inside.Nurse calls: Doctor, another patience calls for cheesy pasta!
+You can continue as a Knower — already right, already done, already dead inside.

 ---

 # All At Once

 ### EAGLE — MAPs